Qweary/Qweary.github.io/index.md

 <section class="section">
   <h2>Welcome</h2>
-  <p>This is a central hub for showcasing security research, hardware reversing, and all investigations conducted with vendor cooperation and public interest in mind.
-Transparency and ethical disclosure are paramount.
-This site is maintained by a security professional working across physical and cyber domains.</p>
+  <p>This site is a home for independent security research, hardware hacking, and systems analysis — all conducted with vendor cooperation and in the public interest.
+Whether it’s cracking a lock, probing firmware, or analyzing signal paths, the focus is always on ethical disclosure, transparency, and impact.</p>
 </section>